lyndskg/eli5-chrome/README.md

 > **Hovering over Words/Phrases:**
 > - Users can interact with the extension by simply hovering the cursor over a word or phrase on any webpage to trigger the ELI5 explanation pop-up.
 > **Allowing Extension Installation:**
 > - Users must have permission to install Chrome extensions.
-This permission allows users to enable the ELI5 Explorer extension on their Chrome browsers.
+This permission allows users to enable the `eli5-chrome` extension on their Chrome browsers.
 > **Providing Internet Access:**
 > - Users should ensure their devices have an active internet connection to access r/ELI5 and other online sources for generating pseudo-r/ELI5 explanations.
 > **No Personal Data Collection:**
-> - ELI5 Explorer does not collect or store any personal user data.
+> - `eli5-chrome` does not collect or store any personal user data.
 Users can rest assured that their browsing activities and interactions with the extension remain private.
 > **Feedback and Reporting:**
 > - Users are encouraged to provide feedback, report bugs, and suggest improvements through the extension's interface or the project's GitHub repository.
 > **Responsible Use:**